Why do people keep cutting me in half to see if my insides are green?

 I wonder how many customers wandered away thinking, “that little redheaded girl must suffer from a multiple personality disorder.”
 Note to self: stay away from former place of employment and men who drive large white vans with padded interiors.

 Anywho, I blame the sudden appearance of my panic attacks on my unusual job duties.
-And on the fact that I was still living among cockroaches.
+And on the fact that I was still living amongst cockroaches.
 And I had just been chased down the street by a man in an electric wheelchair.
 But you already know about all of that.

-And they thought I was deranged…
+And they thought I was deranged.

-In fact, she introduced me to a sure-fire way to fight the panic.
-And it involved lying on the floor.
-Now, my fear of being stepped on–particularly by someone wearing golfing cleats–precluded me from flopping spread-eagle on the linoleum beside my desk, aka the Jekyll and Hyde district.
+My fear of being stepped on — particularly by someone wearing golfing cleats — precluded me from flopping spread-eagle on the linoleum beside my desk, aka the Jekyll and Hyde district.

-Giant cleats…they DO exist.
+Giant cleats.
+They DO exist.

 While I have been panic attack-free for twenty years, there are a few things that could potentially tip me over the edge.

-1. creepy clownClowns freak me out.
+1. Clowns freak me out.
 Personally, I think there is something seriously wrong with someone who spends their day in big floppy shoes, an afro wig, and lipstick that looks like it was put on by a far-sighted centenarian with a tremor.

-Personally, I have never understood why people flock to circuses.
+I have never understood why people flock to circuses.
 And I always give Ronald McDonald statues a wide berth.
 But no amount of Zoloft could quell the anxiety that sleeping on an actual “clown pillow” would create.

 Seriously.
 There are people that actually make clown pillows.
 And, there are sick, twisted, individuals with way too much disposable income who buy them.